CumulusNetworks/docs/content/cumulus-linux-518/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ### Upgrade Notes

-If you installed and configured `ifplugd` manually in Cumulus Linux 5.17 or earlier, Cumulus Linux 5.18 or later preserves the existing `ifplugd` configuration and behavior after optimized image upgrade.
+If you installed and configured {{<link url="ifplugd" text="ifplugd">}} manually in Cumulus Linux 5.17 or earlier, Cumulus Linux 5.18 or later preserves the existing `ifplugd` configuration and behavior after optimized image upgrade.
 The configuration includes manual configuration in `/etc/default/ifplugd` and custom action scripts under `/etc/ifplugd/action.d/`.
 If the `ifplugd` service is running before upgrade, the service continues to run and actively manage interfaces.
 No additional action is required while link tracking remains disabled.
 Link tracking in Cumulus Linux 5.18 or later is disabled by default.

 After you enable and apply link tracking in Cumulus Linux 5.18 or later, feature-managed configuration takes precedence and might overwrite existing *manual* configuration.